wimjongman/pombuilder/README.md

 <b>Parent-Project: name.of.parent.project</b>

-Refresh of resources is a bit buggy.
+Refresh of resources is buggy.
 Try to refresh the project if you have problems.